al1brn/docgen/doc/treed-tree-treeiterator.md

 ```

 The iteration can be partially cut with method [no_child](#no_child) which prevents
-to explore the children and the followers of a nodeIterator of a Tree
+to explore the children and the followers of a node
+Iterator of a Tree

 This iterator iterates recursively on all the nodes in the [Tree](treed-tree-treeiterator.md#tree) in the order:
 - node